nevissecurity/nevis-mobile-authentication-sdk-example-app-android/README.md

 ### Initialization

 The [HomeViewModel](app/src/main/java/ch/nevis/exampleapp/ui/home/HomeViewModel.kt) class is responsible for creating and initializing a `MobileAuthenticationClient` instance which is the entry point to the SDK.
 Later this instance can be used to start the different operations.
-The initialized `MobileAuthenticationClient` instance can be accesed via [ClientProviderImpl](app/src/main/java/ch/nevis/exampleapp/domain/client/ClientProviderImpl.kt).
+The initialized `MobileAuthenticationClient` instance can be accessed via [ClientProviderImpl](app/src/main/java/ch/nevis/exampleapp/domain/client/ClientProviderImpl.kt).

 ### Registration